 Sound engineers are the unsung heroes of musical theatre.
 Without them, there’s no show.
-If you’re interested in sound engineering but don’t know where to start, this article is for you!
+If you’re interested in sound engineering but don’t know where to start, this article will help you get your foot in the door and become a sound engineer in musical theatre.

 What is a Musical Theatre Sound Engineer?